Floe-Project/Floe/docs/src/home.md

 #### Create expressive sounds
-Floe is a powerful audio plugin for sound design, music production and live performance.
-It excels at exploring the world between realistic multi-sampling and sample-based synthesis.
-It loads libraries in the [Floe format](./about/sample-libraries.md), and provides an intuitive interface for shaping, layering and performing the library's sounds.
+Floe loads libraries in the [Floe format](./about/sample-libraries.md), and provides an intuitive interface for shaping, layering and performing the library's sounds.
+Its a powerful audio plugin for sound design, music production and live performance.
+It excels at enabling exploration between realistic multi-sampling and sample-based synthesis.

 It's based on an architecture of 3 sound layers that can be shaped and blended together, and additionally processed with a rack of built-in effects.
 It features comprehensive systems for discovering sounds and presets, and for creating your own sample libraries (programming required).